-It is Southey’s scholar’s instincts and his attention to the slow changes Amadís de Gaula experienced throughout its translation history that inspired our research team to create the Amadis in Translation project, in which we use Digital Humanities methods, including TEI (Text Encoding Initiative) encoding, to separate and examine each of Southey’s linguistic decisions.
+Southey’s scholar’s instincts and his attention to the slow changes Amadís de Gaula experienced throughout its translation history well reward closer study for those of us interested in the history, theory, and practice of translation.
+The challenge to investigate translation practices of past centuries inspired our research team to create the Amadis in Translation project, in which we use Digital Humanities methods, including TEI (Text Encoding Initiative) encoding, to separate and examine each of Southey’s linguistic decisions.
 Even though Southey follows a dead-end path in literary scholarship, his choices interest us as scholars of literature and translation.
 We are not the first to study Southey’s Spanish-to-English translations; Zarandona has described Southey’s translations as “pragmatic” and “medievalizing,” and on the whole, our results show that conclusion to be correct (313).
 The digital methodology the Amadis in Translation project, however, can shed light on Southey’s work at the level of the word, the clause, and the paragraph much better than traditional methods can.
 Amadís de Gaula has an extent of approximately 2,000 modern-equivalent pages, and human reading cannot account for each translation decision in a systematic way.
 Our digital project uses machine reading to assist, track, and record different types of human reading.
 We use our TEI encoding to test Southey’s statements about his own practices in the Preface and to identify phenomena he did not discuss.
 Producing results from the project requires a combination of the quantitative analysis computational methods enable with the traditional methods of literary scholarship.

-Paragraph on our TEI metholology: EBB
+We have customized the TEI XML language to help us mark the smallest sense-for-sense semantic phrases we can locate in Southey’s translation, as they correlate with units of text in the Montalvo.
+Our markup allows us to see alignments and distortions.
+The TEI is a very adaptable tool for this approach because of its controlled markup vocabulary for linguistic segment categories, including clauses, sentences, phrases, and words, as well as its attribute classes that facilitate “stitchery” work, to point out where pieces of Southey’s text connect with pieces of Montalvo’s.

 Our project website, http://amadis.newtfire.org, offers what we term “aligned contents” for five sample chapters from Montalvo and Southey drawn from Book I, the most faithful part of Southey’s translation.
 The selection covers three episodes: the meeting of Amadis’s parents, their clandestine liaison, and the birth of Amadis in the first two chapters, the false report that Amadis has died in Chapter Twenty-One, and Amadis’s combat with his brother Galaor in Chapter Twenty-Three.
 These well-known episodes all contain moments of high emotional intensity, and the feelings they express in word and gesture range from joy to sorry.
 Chapter Two, about Perion and Elisena’s love affair and Amadis’s birth, is rich in the language of happiness and despair, and Chapter Twenty-One overflows with Oriana’s grief.
 Amadís’s combat with Galaor, meanwhile, shows off surprise, anger, and hatred.
 In choosing these chapters, we attempted to find a sample for Amadis of Gaul that included all its major characters and its emotional range.
 Though we plan to add chapters in the future, we believe that this test bed of texts represents Southey’s translation—at least in Book I—accurately.